L00ka5z78/L00ka5z78/README.md

 ### 👨🏻‍💻 About Me

-- 👨🏻‍💻 Aspiring software developer exploring new technologies.
+- 👨🏻‍💻 Software developer who likes exploring new technologies.
+-  Working as Full Stack PHP developer for Regess Sp. z o.o.
 - 💼 &nbsp; I like most backend and I feel pretty confident there, but i try to solve all kind of problem during coding process.
 - 🌱 &nbsp; Im doing my best to code and learn new things.
 - ✍️ &nbsp; I have completed full JS course (JS, node, express, mysql, mongoDb, TypeScript, React, NestJs) after sumbitting my final project, I worked in group project to simulate real work environment (SCRUM, delivering tasks in estimated time and so on).
 And it was very nice experiance how it looks in 'real' work.